fanfank/Hyperfill/README.md

 > 3. Waiting for some advices
 > 4. Enable both using *tab* key to switch between inputs and using *enter* to trigger *Login* button
 > 5. ~~Forms of dynamic URLs, say *https://mail.qq.com/xxx/yyy?12345...* and *https://mail.qq.com/xxx/yyy?54321...* can both get the forms filled~~
 > 6. Make the server remember who has logged in
+> 7. ~~Make it run on web~~

 ===
 ###VERSION LOGs
+####Vesrion 3.0 2013-10-29
+1. Firstly let me announce a good news that I had gone through Baidu's interview, cheer up for me
+2. Secondly it's a great news that you no longer need to set up the whole environment yourself!
+Just run it!
+This extension's background is running on BAE

 ####Version 2.8 2013-09-25
 1. Added a server verifying process.
 Before sending username and password's MD5 to the server, client will first request for server's identity message.
 It's encrypted using RSA, and then the client will use a public key to decode it, and see